 Thank you to my nutrition professor, who first taught me about vitamin B6 (pyridoxine or pyridoxal-5-phosphate) for PMS.
 It is an effective, reliable treatment for premenstrual mood problems, including PMDD.

-Back then (30 years ago), vitamin B6 relieved my own premenstrual symptoms so dramatically that it became my eureka moment in natural health and menstrual health.
-I realized that although premenstrual mood symptoms are common, they’re not normal.
-And going forward, I had much higher expectations of what a period should be like.
+Back then (35 years ago), vitamin B6 relieved my own premenstrual symptoms so dramatically that it was my eureka moment in natural health and menstrual health.
+Thanks to B6, I realised that although period symptoms are common, they’re not normal.

 What causes premenstrual mood symptoms?